Configure a GPIO-Controlled Motor

 The gpio model supports DC motors (both brushed and brushless).

-To configure a DC motor as a component of your machine, first configure the board to which the motor driver is wired.
-Then add your motor:
+To configure a DC motor as a component of your machine, first make sure the motor is wired to a suitable motor driver, which is in turn wired to a board.
+Connect the system to power if you want to test it while configuring.
+Configure the board to which the motor driver is wired.
+Then configure your motor:

-Navigate to the Config tab of your machine’s page in the Viam app.
-Click on the Components subtab and click Create component.
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app.
+Click the + icon next to your machine part in the left-hand menu and select Component.
 Select the motor type, then select the gpio model.
-Enter a name for your motor and click Create.
+Enter a name or use the suggested name for your motor and click Create.

 G P I O motor config in the builder UI with the In1 and In2 pins configured and the PWM pin field left blank.